Mill-Pond-Research/AI-Knowledge-Base/Business/business-power.md

 11. Biometric Data in Business:
     - Trend: Increasing use of biometric data for security and personalization.
     - Impact: New privacy concerns and potential for biometric-based influence.

-12. Quantum Leadership:
-    - Trend: Application of quantum principles to leadership and organizational dynamics.
-    - Impact: More fluid and adaptive approaches to power and decision-making.

 13. Edge Computing and 5G:
     - Trend: Decentralization of computing power and ultra-fast connectivity.